thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 modes (`TEXT`, `JAVASCRIPT` and `CSS`) and a *no-op* template mode (`RAW`).

 The **`HTML`** template mode will allow any kind of HTML markup input, including HTML5, HTML 4 and XHTML.
-No markup validation of well-formedness check will be performed, and template markup code structure will be respected to the biggest possible extent in output.
+No markup validation or well-formedness check will be performed, and template markup code structure will be respected to the biggest possible extent in output.